codedevotional/articles/2019-12-naming-part1/naming.md

 Function names should tell the right story.
 Good names are resilient &mdash; they stand the test of time through changes in implementation.
 Naming is difficult, but names matter.
 It's incumbent upon you to develop this core programming skill.
 So, how should you name functions?

 `trim_whitespace` is clearly named after its current implementation.
 The requirement to reorder the name to `last, first` order has forced you into a decision: to rename or not to rename.
-But, that decision could have been avoided altogether, by wresting your mind from granular implementation details to think about names more categorically.
+However, that decision could have been avoided altogether, by wresting your mind from granular implementation details to think about names more categorically.
 Your function name should move one rung higher.

 On the Abstraction Ladder, `trim_whitespace` occupies a lower rung.
 It's literal and concrete.
 In order to move the function name one rung higher, you must consider the function from the perspective of its callers.
 What service is the function providing?